Keksuccino/docs_fancymenu/minecraft-options.md

 ## Creating a Custom FOV Slider

 Field of View (FOV) is an important graphics setting that determines how wide your view is in the game.
-Here's how to create a custom FOV slider with descriptive labels like "Normal", "Wide", etc.
+The FOV option internally uses values from -1.0 to 1.0, but displays as 30 to 110 in the UI.

+### Understanding the FOV Value Mapping
+- Internal value range: -1.0 to 1.0
+- Display value range: 30 to 110
+- Mapping formula: `(internal_value + 1) * 40 + 30`

 ### Step 1: Create a Ticker Element to Update FOV Text